 - Demonstrates cultural competence and respect for the communities in which the Foundation impacts.

-- Understands community context and key issues important to stakeholders with a particular focus on diversity, race, ethnicity, and socioeconomic issues that play an especially acute role in the education sector and consequently our work
+- Understands community context and key issues important to stakeholders with a particular focus on diversity, race, ethnicity, and socioeconomic issues that play an especially acute role in the Foundation’s giving areas

-- Impeccable reputation for integrity and judgment; strong ethics and trustworthiness; ability to maintain confidentiality and use discretion.
+- An impeccable reputation for integrity and judgment; strong ethics and trustworthiness; ability to maintain confidentiality and use discretion.